feature-engine/feature_engine/docs/user_guide/encoding/WoEEncoder.rst

     Accuracy: 0.76

 The accuracy of the model is 0.76, which is a good result for a first model.
-We can improve the model by tuning the hyperparameters of the logistic regression model or by using other models.
+We can improve the model by tuning the hyperparameters of the logistic regression model.
 Please note that accuracy may not be the best metric for this problem, as the dataset is imbalanced.
 We recommend using other metrics such as the F1 score, precision, recall, or the ROC-AUC score.
-You can learn more about imbalance datasets in our `course <https://www.udemy.com/course/machine-learning-with-imbalanced-data/>`_
+You can learn more about imbalance datasets in our `course <https://www.trainindata.com/p/machine-learning-with-imbalanced-data>`_